turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 npm install chai-spies --save-dev
 ```

-To our test file, we'll require in our new dependency and configure `chai` to use it, by adding:
+To our test file, we'll require in our new dependency and configure `chai` to use it, by adding the following near the top of the file:

 ```js
 const spies = require('chai-spies');